-3.6.2 Accessioning/recording of public art works
+3.6.2 Accessioning/recording of new public art works

-All permanent works of public art in the Shire will become part of the Shire's collection.
-Ownership of 'pop up' installations and semi-permanent artworks will be determined by project and in the project planning phase.
+- 3.6.2.1 Ownership all council initiated permanent works of public art in the shire will become part of the shire's collection.
+Ownership of council initiated 'pop up' installations and semi-permanent artworks will be determined by project and in the project planning phase.
 When received all works will be catalogued, photographed, and assessed for condition.
-The following details will be recorded in a suitable database: Name of artist, date of artwork, title if any, medium, date of acquisition, name of commissioning body or sponsor, donor and image.
+The following details will be recorded in a suitable database: Name of artist, date of artwork, title if any, medium, date of acquisition, name of commissioning body or sponsor, donor and image. - 3.6.2.2 All new public art that is not initiated by council will not become part of the shire's collection and is the responsibility of the commissioning body.